SamOwe/SamOwe/README.md

 🌱 I’m currently learning Fullstack Web Development with Hyperiondev & CoGrammar.
 The goal is to learn my way around the interwebs and create pages you can interact with for hours on end.

+- Using MERN Stack (MongoDB, Express, React and Node Js)

 <!--
 **SamOwe/SamOwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.